Updated: 28 September 2024

 Migration law and family law in Australia can converge in issues of domestic violence, parenting, and international property settlements.

-This guest post, authored by family lawyer Ezra Sarajinsky from Movement Legal, delves into the critical points where migration and family law overlap.
+This guest post, authored by family lawyer Ezra Sarajinsky from Movement Legal, considers critical points where migration and family law overlap.
 Ezra provides insights into issues such as the impact of deportation on parenting issues (child custody), the protective provisions for victims of family violence, and the effects of separation and divorce on visa status.
 The article also explores how the visa conditions or expiry dates can influence Family Court orders.

 Partner Visas